 Monitor Your Cash Flow

 Some small business owners focus more on how they can monitor sales, increase profit margins and reduce expenses than on how they can manage cash flow.
 Managing your cash flow helps you know how much is coming in and how much is going out.
 The rule of thumb is to manage cash flow regularly.
-You can use apps such as QuickBooks and Free Cash to reconcile your accounts and generate reports.
 When done correctly, cash flow can help you reduce expenses and expand your business significantly.

 Merge or Acquire Other Companies